 Too late, gang, the show's in a can.

-The idea of having a battle of the races is preposterous, uh said City Councilman John Liu on Thursday in New York.
+The idea of having a battle of the races is preposterous, said City Councilman John Liu on Thursday in New York.

 How could anybody be so desperate for ratings?

-For the first portion of the 13th season of Survivor, which premieres September 14th, the contestants competing for the one million dollar prize will be stranded on the Cook Islands in the South Pacific, and be divided into four teams, blacks, Asians, Latinos, and whites.
+For the first portion of the 13th season of Survivor, which premieres September 14th, the contestants competing for the $1 million prize will be stranded on the Cook Islands in the South Pacific.

 I wonder if there are ever any positive typecasts.

-He and a coalition of officials, including the council's black, Latino, and Asian caucus, planned to rally at City Hall last Friday.
+He and a coalition of officials, including the council's Black, Latino, and Asian caucus, planned to rally at City Hall last Friday.

-Uh and they did.
+And they did.

 And I have to tell you, I thought, okay, here's a show that is dividing people into race.

-Big network, big network, dividing people into race, having them compete against each other as a group, groups of people comprised by race.
+Dividing people into race, having them compete against each other as a group, groups of people comprised by race.

 So we handicapped this according to the stereotypes that are out there.

-Did this on the basis of illustrating absurdity?
+Did this on the basis of illustrating absurdity.

 The program is absurd, ladies and gentlemen.